cute-spring/my61/README.md

 The UML Chat Designer is an AI-powered, chat-driven tool for generating and refining UML diagrams directly in VS Code.
 Describe your requirements in natural language, and the tool will generate PlantUML code and a live diagram preview.
 Supports iterative design, diagram type selection, chat history, SVG export, and more.

+### Prerequisites

+For full diagram rendering functionality, you'll need:
+- **Java Runtime Environment** (JRE 8 or higher)
+- **PlantUML JAR file** or the PlantUML VS Code extension

+See [PLANTUML_SETUP.md](PLANTUML_SETUP.md) for detailed setup instructions.

+**Note**: Even without PlantUML setup, you can still chat about UML concepts and generate PlantUML code - you just won't see visual diagrams until setup is complete.

 ### How to Use

 1. **Start a New Design**